p-program/readme/content/post/Chrome-Is-Dead.en-us.md

 ![image](/image/post/Chrome-Is-Dead/quark.png)

 However, the academic search is somewhat ridiculous.
-When I searched "Peng-style equilibrium," a bunch of fabricated results appeared, and it often asked me to pay.
+When I searched "P equilibrium," a bunch of fabricated results appeared, and it often asked me to pay.

 ![image](/image/post/Chrome-Is-Dead/vip.png)